“What do you mean, fake identity theft?”

 From here, that person can:

 Now that there is a credit report to show, the fraudster can make some new borrowing requests.
 This means the identity thief could cash out through low-limit credit cards that accommodate new borrowers.
-While it’s only around $300 to $500 per card, and the victim isn’t held liable, the restoration process is a serious pain.
+While it’s only around $300 to $500 per card, and the victim isn’t liable, the restoration process is a serious pain.

 This is actually the most used technique for synthetic identity theft attacks.